Mickey's Toontown opens at Disneyland in California. A small-scale recreation of the

 Actress Helene Stanley appears on the ABC-TV series Mickey Mouse Club.
 Today is

 Guest Star Day.
-Stanley plays Polly Crockett on Disney's Davy Crockett serial.
-She was also the animator's
+Stanley is currently known for her role of Polly Crockett on Disney's Davy Crockett serial.
+She was also the animator's model for Cinderella.

 It's Who, What, Why, Where, When and How Day on The New Mickey Mouse Club.
 The 6th episode of the new series features Disney sound effects specialist Jimmy Macdonald (the second voice of Mickey Mouse) visiting the Mouseketeers and showing them a few tricks of his trade.
 Today's Mousekartoon is the short Elmer Elephant.